 The READ_PLUS result is comprised of an array of rpr_contents, each of which describe a data_content4 type of data.
 For NFSv4.2, the allowed values are data and hole.
 A server MUST support both the data type and the hole if it uses READ_PLUS.
 If it does not want to support a hole, it MUST use READ.
+The array contents MUST be contiguous in the file.

-The hole SHOULD be returned in its entirety - clients must be prepared to get more information than they requested.
+Holes SHOULD be returned in their entirety - clients must be prepared to get more information than they requested.
 Both the start and the end of the hole may exceed what was requested.
-The array contents MUST be contiguous in the file.
+If data to be returned is comprised entirely of zeros, then the server SHOULD return that data as a hole instead.